 1. Have A Blog – This may seem obvious, but many individuals or businesses still don’t have a blog.
 It’s the easiest and most effective method to build your brand.
 Simply blogging 1-2 times a week about your expertise and knowledge can go a long way regardless of whether your goals are personal or professional.
 There are a ton of great free options such as Tumblr, Posterous, and WordPress.com.
 I personally prefer the self hosted method which is not as difficult or expensive as one would think.
 I use Bluehost.com ($6.95/month), and with their idiot proof control panel, you can have full control over the look and feel of your blog as well as the ability to place advertising on it if your blog becomes popular enough.
-On top of that, by self hosting, you have the ability to create multiple sites/blogs at no additional hosting cost.
+Eventually I used Amazon ppc management to better market my ads on my blog, and on top of that, by self hosting, you have the ability to create multiple sites/blogs at no additional hosting cost.

 2. Automate Twitter – Many people immediately balk at the idea of using tools that automate some of the tasks with Twitter.
 I see Twitter as a tool that can work in a variety of different ways for people.
 Some simply only want to follow and be followed by a select group of individuals and keep their Twitter streams clean.
 Others (like myself), find the value in having a large (albeit, relevant) following.
 Here’s the bottom line; I have gotten jobs, consulting gigs and opened doors simply because I have a large following.
 That’s the truth, like it or not.
 Of course it’s not the be all end all, but let me repeat, DOORS HAVE OPENED FOR ME BY HAVING A LARGE FOLLOWING.
 Of course I’ve had to back it up with some actual knowledge, and in most cases I do.
 The fact is I don’t have time to manually do what it takes to achieve this, so I find nothing wrong with using software that helps me free up time to do more important work.
 TweetAdder has been a great tool in helping me identify relevant Twitter users to follow which in most cases results in being followed back.
 Worth every penny, hands down.
 If you want some tips or need help, don’t hesitate to reach out and let me know.